How to Store Your Leather Bags Properly

 • Spot clean the bag.
 To spot-clean your bag before storage, use a mild leather cleaner formulated for your specific type of leather.
 Apply a small amount of cleaner to a clean cloth and gently blot the stained area.
 Be gentle to avoid damaging the material.
 Follow the manufacturer's instructions or consult a professional cleaner if necessary.

 • Allow the bag to dry.
-After spot-cleaning the bag, let it air-dry before conditioning.
-Avoid leather cracking or shrinking by not using direct heat sources, such as hair dryers or radiators.
+After spot-cleaning the bag, let it air dry before conditioning.
+To prevent leather cracking or shrinking, avoid using direct heat sources, such as hair dryers or radiators.

 CONDITIONING THE LEATHER